 - A. The Director is authorized to establish reasonable rules, regulations, and procedures necessary for the efficient enforcement and administration of this title.
 Such rules, regulations, and procedures shall be established in accordance with the policies and standards enumerated throughout this title.
 When approved by the Community Council, such rules, regulations, and procedures shall be binding upon all persons subject to this title. - B. A copy of all rules, regulations, and procedures shall be provided to any person subject to this title upon request made to the Community Council Secretary's Office. - C. Prior to the approval of such rules, regulations, and procedures by the Community Council, at least one hearing shall be held for all interested parties to review and comment on the substance of the rules, regulations, and procedures.
-Reasonable notice shall be made available to all interested parties as to the time and place of the hearing(s), at least 14 calendar days prior to the hearing(s), and shall include a copy of all rules, regulations, and procedures that re the subject of the hearing. - D. For the purposes of Section 11.105, the term "persons" shall include any school located within the Reservation.
+Reasonable notice shall be made available to all interested parties as to the time and place of the hearing(s), at least 20 calendar days prior to the hearing(s), and shall include a copy of all rules, regulations, and procedures that are the subject of the hearing. - D. The authority authorized by this section does not modify or supersede emergency Executive Orders issued by the Governor of the Gila River Indian Community. - E. For the purposes of Section 11.105, the term "persons" shall include any school located within the Reservation.